Mekong Boat Life

 The only way to access the hulls is via narrow, very flexible walkways that connect the banks to the river.
 On them, one must advance slowly, one step in line after another, being prudent not to lose one’s balance.
 As I attempt to get on several boats, I notice that people look at me smiling, with a mixture of amusement and concern, almost expecting me to fall into the water at any moment.
 But as soon as the distance shortens, their faces open to an expression of surprise, immediately giving way to a warm welcome.

 Once on board, it is customary to remove one’s shoes, as one would upon entering the home of a close friend, as a sign of respect and gratitude.
-When barefoot, one feels more comfortable on rough wooden surfaces, which offer a secure grip on contact with the skin than rubber soles.
-A few people live on each boat: a man, a woman or young families with whom, though speechless, one easily understands each other.
-All it takes is a nod of the head to be welcomed, and invited to share a simple meal, accompanied by smiles and glances that create immediate mutual trust.
+When barefoot, one feels more comfortable on rough wooden surfaces, which offer a secure grip on contact with the skin, than rubber soles.
+A few people live on each boat: a man, a woman or young families with whom, though speechless, one quickly understands each other.
+All it takes is a nod to be welcomed and invited to share a simple meal, accompanied by smiles and glances that create immediate mutual trust.

 Mekong Boat